luni64/MicroMod_3.2/README.md

 Schematic, pictures, pinouts and datasheets can be found in the documentation folder.

 ### Assembly
 If you have experience in soldering SMD parts the assembly is straight forward.
 You don't need any special equipment.
-A standard 50W soldering iron (I use [this](https://www.weller-tools.com/professional/EUR/en/Professional/Soldering+technology/Soldering+irons/Low-voltage+soldering+irons/Magnastat/TCP+24+) ) a magnifying glass (e.g. https://www.aliexpress.com/i/4000270805536.html) and a head worn loupe glasses (e.g.  https://www.flume.de/images/product/107683-brillenlupe-mit-3-vergroesserungen/popup/0.jpg) are absolutely sufficient.
+A standard 50W soldering iron (I use [that one](https://www.weller-tools.com/professional/EUR/en/Professional/Soldering+technology/Soldering+irons/Low-voltage+soldering+irons/Magnastat/TCP+24+) ) a magnifying glass (something like [this]( https://www.aliexpress.com/i/4000270805536.html)) and cheap head worn loupe glasses (e.g. [those](https://www.amazon.com/AORAEM-Magnifier-Glasses-Light-Extensions/dp/B01AJOD03A/ref=pd_vtp_194_1/145-9533834-3577657?_encoding=UTF8&pd_rd_i=B01AJOD03A&pd_rd_r=63fb740a-9b8e-4cf2-9c06-6a06746b77a2&pd_rd_w=vxmCN&pd_rd_wg=adZVj&pf_rd_p=4f2ab3e8-468a-4a7c-9b91-89d6a9221c29&pf_rd_r=BTKH33K3SHZ2QSCJZ0XT&psc=1&refRID=BTKH33K3SHZ2QSCJZ0XT)) are absolutely sufficient.
+Don't use a pinpoint soldering tip.
+You need something to transport heat quickly which is best done by a relatively large tip as shown in the video below.

-The only part I found difficult is  the small bootloader chip (QFN16).
-The pads on the board are sufficiently long solder the chip by hand in principle.
-However, it is crucial to align the chip very carefully.
-Start with one pin and control and align the chip until it fits.
-It is helpful to apply some flux paste below the chip since this will help keeping it in place during the alignment.
+The only part I found a bit difficult to solder is the small bootloader chip (QFN16).
+The pads on the board are sufficiently long to solder the chip by hand in principle.
+However, it is a bit tedious to precisely align the chip to the pads.
+Start with soldering one pin, then control position and align the chip until it fits.
+It is helpful to apply some flux paste below the chip which will keep it in place during the alignment.
 Alternatively you can solder it with a hot air gun.

 The rest of the parts are small but easy to solder.